-Other Components of Net Periodic Pension and OPEB Expense - We recognized other components of net periodic pension and OPEB expense of \$17.0 million in 2021, \$20.1 million in 2020 and \$16.5 million in 2019.
+Other Components of Net Periodic Pension and OPEB Expense - We recognized other components of net periodic pension and OPEB expense of \$13.9 million in 2022, \$17.0 million in 2021 and \$20.1 million in 2020.
 The change in expense is primarily due to pension costs as a result of actuarial amortizations and expected returns on plan assets.
 See Note 11 to our Consolidated Financial Statements.

 Changes in the Market Value of Valhi Common Stock held by Subsidiaries - Our subsidiaries Kronos and NL hold shares of our common stock.
 As discussed in Note 16 to our Consolidated Financial Statements, we account for our proportional interest in these shares of our common stock as treasury stock, at Kronos' and NL's historical cost basis.
-The remaining portion of these shares of our common stock, which are attributable to the noncontrolling interest of Kronos and NL, are reflected in our consolidated balance sheet at fair value.
+The remaining portion of these shares of our common stock, which are attributable to the noncontrolling interest of Kronos and NL, are reflected in our Consolidated Balance Sheets at fair value.
 Any unrealized gains or losses on the shares of our common stock attributable to the noncontrolling interest of Kronos and NL are recognized in the determination of each of Kronos and NL's respective net income or loss.
 Under the principles of consolidation, we eliminate any gains or losses associated with our common stock to the extent of our proportional ownership interest in each subsidiary.
-The \$3.3 million gain in 2021, the \$1.7 million loss in 2020 and the \$.2 million loss in 2019 recognized in our Consolidated Financial Statements represent the unrealized gain (loss) in respect of these shares during such periods attributable to the noncontrolling interest of Kronos and NL.
+The \$1.6 million loss in 2022, the \$3.3 million gain in 2021 and the \$1.7 million loss in 2020 recognized in our Consolidated Financial Statements represent the unrealized gain (loss) in respect of these shares during such periods attributable to the noncontrolling interest of Kronos and NL.